itsmethemojo/resume/resume.md

 ---
 ### Software Engineer Java, IBM Deutschland GmbH
 ##### 2007-10-01 - 2010-10-01
-as part of the dual university education i had several internships in the IBM development departments around Stuttgart
+As part of the dual university education i had several internships in the IBM development departments around Stuttgart
 * setting up a customized learning and communication plattform for the Afghan German Management College
 * integrating php applications in IBM WebSphere Portal (J2EE) via the Remote Portlet API